confact/dunirc/README.md

 A HTML5 irc-client, made with websocket and websockify.

-support for autojoin, privmsg channel, topic, join, userlist, part.
+support for autojoin, privmsg channel, topic, join, userlist, part, nick.

 upcoming support: mode, kick and quit.